ISSN 1612-3352

 Panic disorder in otoneurogical expertise

-The evaluation of cochleovestibular dysfunction in psychiatric patients often causes difficult problem in neurootological expertise.
-The most difficult challenge is the combined lesion: psychiatric disorders with organic cochleovestibular diseases.
+The evaluation of cochleovestibular dysfunction in psychiatric patients often causes difficult problem in our neurootological practice.
+The most difficult challenge is the cases of combined lesion: psychiatric disorders with organic cochleovestibular diseases.
 Authors discuss the neurobiological base of panic disorders and the cochleovestibular dysfunction.
-Authors of the multicentric study examined 63 patients with vertigo and panic disease.
-Twenty […]
+In the multicentric study 63 patients were examined with vertigo and […]

 Login